ChickenProp/chickenprop.github.com/drafts/haskenthetical.md

 Then I parse each tree into a statement (or expression, but that's just a type of statement) by recognizing specific `STBare` values (at the head of an `STTree`) as needing special handling and passing everything else through to "assume this is a function getting called".

-Typechecking is [Hindley-Milner](http://reasonableapproximation.net/2019/05/05/hindley-milner.html).
+[Typechecking](https://github.com/ChickenProp/haskenthetical/blob/master/src/TypeCheck.hs)<sup><small>[¶](https://github.com/ChickenProp/haskenthetical/blob/54d7571f1662af68418840645435ab7d0e719003/src/TypeCheck.hs)</small></sup> is [Hindley-Milner](http://reasonableapproximation.net/2019/05/05/hindley-milner.html).
 When I wrote that essay, I said I didn't know how to implement HM typechecking.
 I have some idea now, and would describe it vaguely like this:

 > Recurse down the parse tree.
 At each step there are a few relevant types that you get to say "unify" with each other, roughly meaning "these are two different ways of writing the same type".
 Sometimes you look those types up in the environment, sometimes you just generate fresh type variables, and sometimes you generate fresh type variables and then add them to the environment.
 But as you go, you're building up a big list of *constraints*, pairs of types that unify.
 Also, each node gets a specific type assigned to it, which will generally be placed in a constraint.
 This stage is called "unification".
 For example, if you see the function call `(foo bar)`, you'll recurse down to get types `t1` for `foo` and `t2` for `bar`, and you'll generate a fresh type variable `t3` for the result.
 Then you'll say that `t1` unifies with `(-> t2 t3)`.
 >